-Desert pistes The monumental aggravation of getting into the country as well as Egypt’s spectacular ancient monuments overshadow the desert and the Egyptian Sahara (‘Western Desert’) is not as easily explored as the other Saharan countries, especially with the restrictions following kidnappings in recent years.
+The monumental aggravation of getting into the country as well as Egypt’s spectacular ancient monuments overshadow the remote desert regions in the west.
+The Egyptian Sahara (‘Western Desert’) is not as easily explored as other Saharan countries, especially with the current restrictions.

 Look at the Michelin map and you’ll find the country almost bare of desert tracks – for a hardcore Saharan this used to be part of the appeal.
 The landscapes and rock art of Jebel Uweinat and the Gilf Kebir plateau and the Great Sand Sea all add up to a fascinating tour of this rarely explored corner of the Sahara.

 Sahara Overland II gave a good overview; see also the S-Files for other trip reports from around 2003–4.